-Cul-de-sac profiles shall be established to provide minimum one percent grades at all places along the gutter lines.
+&lt;sup>1 Cul-de-sac profiles shall be established to provide minimum one percent grades at all places along the gutter lines.

-Unless otherwise approved by the Engineer, the profile grade at all residential intersections, along the minor roadway at arterials, and for all roadways at controlled intersections shall be no greater than three percent at any point within 100 feet of the near end of the radius.
+&lt;sup>2 Unless otherwise approved by the Engineer, the profile grade at all residential intersections, along the minor roadway at arterials, and for all roadways at controlled intersection shall be no greater than three percent at any point within 100 feet of the near end of the radius.